aohorodnyk/aohorodnyk.com/content/blog/2020-12-30-binary-flags.md

 +++

 # Introduction
 There are many ways to store flags and use them for communication between `client <-> backend service` or `service <-> service`.
-In the article we are going to review the most popular options and we will try to answer for the question: When should I use a type of flags storage and or communication way.
+In the article we are going to review the most popular options and we will try to help to choose the correct way for a next project.

 The most popular ways to work with flags are:
 1. Store in separate [column in DB](https://en.wikipedia.org/wiki/Column_(database)) or separate [property in a class/struct](https://en.wikipedia.org/wiki/Property_(programming))
 1. Store as an [array](https://en.wikipedia.org/wiki/Array_data_structure) or in a [set](https://en.wikipedia.org/wiki/Set_(abstract_data_type))